-(2011).New forms of electronic media and their impact on public policy making: three vases from Egypt [Master’s thesis, the American University in Cairo].
+(2011).New forms of electronic media and their impact on public policy making: three cases from Egypt [Master's Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Farag, Doaa Alaa El Din.
-New forms of electronic media and their impact on public policy making: three vases from Egypt.
+New forms of electronic media and their impact on public policy making: three cases from Egypt.
 2011.
-American University in Cairo, Master's thesis.
+American University in Cairo, Master's Thesis.
 AUC Knowledge Fountain.